Outpatient Services

 • Your physician will contact the PRMC schedule coordinators with orders for your outpatient testing/procedures.

-• For outpatient upper and lower endoscopy procedures, you will receive your appointment date and time from your physician appointment
+• For outpatient upper and lower endoscopy procedures, you will receive your appointment date and time from your physician appointment.

-Insurance Payments
+Insurance payments

-When Do I Arrive?
+When do I arrive?

-At the time indicated by the nurse during your preoperative assessment.
+Arrive at the time indicated by the nurse during your preoperative assessment.
 If you cannot keep your surgery appointment, please notify your physician and our Outpatient Surgery Department at 1-888-900-PRMC (7762), ext.
 361, or (620) 450-1361, as soon as possible.

 PRMC will arrange for a discounted room for you at a local motel if you live out-of-county and would have difficulty traveling from your home for an early morning surgery procedure.
 Please discuss this with the preoperative nurse.
-In-county residents with special needs may also be eligible for this service.
+Pratt County residents with special needs may also be eligible for this service.

-What Do I Bring?
+What do I bring?

 • DO bring your hospitalization insurance card.
 If you’re under 18 years of age and not married, a parent or legal guardian must come with you to sign the consent form.

 • DO wear casual clothes that are easy to put on and button.
-DO NOT wear jewelry, wigs, makeup or nail polish.

-• DO NOT bring large amounts of cash, jewelry or other valuables to the hospital.
+• DO NOT bring large amounts of cash, jewelry, or other valuables to the hospital.

-Where Do I Park?
+Where do I park?

 Anesthesia

-Following your surgery, you may be taken to the Recovery Room where your vital signs will be closely monitored.
+You may be taken to the Recovery Room where your vital signs will be closely monitored.

-• If you receive a local anesthetic without sedation you will be returned to your room to prepare for dismissal.
+• If you receive a local anesthetic without sedation, you will be returned to your room to prepare for dismissal.
 We require you to have a family member or friend drive you home, as you may still feel some effects from the anesthetic.

-• If you receive some sedation, you may bypass the Recovery Room but otherwise you can expect to follow the same procedure as with a general anesthetic.
+• If you receive some sedation, you may bypass the recovery room, but otherwise, you can expect to follow the same procedure as with a general anesthetic.